 To access the Folder Options on Windows 10 PC, click on the Start button and type folder options.
-From the available results, click on the File Explorer Options to open it.
+From the available results, click on File Explorer Options to open it.

 Step 2.
 In the File Explorer Options window, navigate to the View tab and then scroll down to see the “Use checkboxes to select items.”
 Check this checkbox.
-Now, click the Apply and then OK button.
+Now, click the Apply and then the OK button.